 We are back in LA.
 All good things must come to an end, snif.
 We spent 3 days in Tahiti – not the Island, but the resort in Vegas called Tahiti Village Resort and we had such a relaxing time.

 It was a different trip compared to our past Vegas trips.
-This one was more relax.
+This one was more relaxed.
 Away from the hustle and bustle of the busy strip and the smelly casinos.
-As if we actually went to an Island, but we’re actually just at very end of the Vegas Strip – close enough if we wanna get in on the action or the Vegas buffets.
+As if we actually went to an Island, but we’re actually just at the very end of the Vegas Strip – close enough if we wanna get in on the action or the Vegas buffets.

 We got to Vegas by noon but check in was not until 4 PM at Tahiti Village so we headed to Bacchanal buffet at Ceasars Palace for lunch before heading to the hotel.

 We got the 1 Bedroom Moorea Suite and it was big enough for our daughter to run around as we settle in for a nap.
 The bed was comfy and we were all knock out.
 Well, that’s either due to the bed or coz’ we ate too much or both.